Chart Color Schemes

 The level of residential development activity in Coonabarabran is very low in comparison to the average area assessed nationally by AreaSearch

-Coonabarabran has seen limited development activity with an average of two approvals per year over five years (12 approvals in total).
-This low level reflects the rural nature of the area, where development is driven by local housing needs rather than broad market demand.
-Note that yearly growth figures and relativities can vary considerably due to the low approval numbers.
+Coonabarabran has averaged two dwelling approvals per year from 2015 to 2019, totaling twelve approvals over this period.
+This low development activity reflects the rural nature of the area, with housing needs driving development rather than broad market demand.
+Yearly growth figures and relativities may vary significantly due to the low approval numbers.

-Coonabarabran has significantly less construction activity compared to Rest of NSW and national patterns.
-All new constructions in the area have been detached dwellings, maintaining its rural nature with emphasis on space.
-The estimated population per dwelling approval is 1161 people, indicating a quiet, low activity development environment.
-Given stable or declining population forecasts, Coonabarabran may experience less housing pressure, creating favourable conditions for buyers.
+Coonabarabran has shown less construction activity compared to Rest of NSW and national patterns.
+All new constructions since 2015 have been detached dwellings, maintaining the area's rural character with an emphasis on space.
+As of 2021, the estimated population per dwelling approval is 1162 people.
+With stable or declining population forecasts, Coonabarabran may experience less housing pressure, potentially creating favourable conditions for buyers.

 Given stable or declining population forecasts, Coonabarabran may experience less housing pressure, creating favourable conditions for buyers.